-As recalled above, the Schoen-Simon-Yau theory obtained these theorems for $n \leq 5$, see [14, Theorem 3].
-For n = 6, the validity of these properties under an additional multiplicity-2 condition, more precisely under the restriction $\Lambda < 3 \omega_6$, was obtained by Wickramasekera, see [18, Theorems 9.1 and 9.2] (the notation ω_n stands for the n-volume of the n-dimensional unit ball).
-If M is assumed to be properly embedded, rather than immersed, the above results are known to be valid for $n \leq 6$ in view of the fundamental sheeting theorem by Schoen-Simon, see [13, Theorems 1 and 3].
-For $n \geq 7$, on the other hand, it has long been known that the situation is drastically different and the above results do not hold, even assuming that M is properly embedded, as in the example of the Hardt-Simon foliation [9].
+As recalled above, the Schoen-Simon-Yau theory obtained these theorems for $n \leq 5$, see [17, Theorem 3].
+(In fact, under the weaker assumption of Euclidean area growth in the intrinsic sense.)
+For n = 6, the validity of these properties under an additional multiplicity-2 condition, more precisely under the restriction $\Lambda < 3 \omega_6$, was obtained by Wickramasekera, see [22, Theorems 9.1 and 9.2] (the notation ω_n stands for the n-volume of the n-dimensional unit ball).
+If M is assumed to be properly embedded, rather than immersed, the above results are known to be valid for $n \leq 6$ in view of the fundamental sheeting theorem by Schoen-Simon, see [16, Theorems 1 and 3].
+For $n \geq 7$, on the other hand, it has long been known that the situation is drastically different and the above results do not hold, even assuming that M is properly embedded, as in the example of the Hardt-Simon foliation [10].

-We recall that the case n = 2 can be treated by means of a logarithmic cut-off argument, and, in fact, it has long been known that the above theorems hold for n =2 without any mass hypothesis (see do Carmo-Peng [6], Fischer-Colbrie-Schoen [8], and Pogorelov [11]).
+We recall that the case n = 2 can be treated by means of a logarithmic cut-off argument, and, in fact, it has long been known that the above theorems hold for n =2 without any mass hypothesis (see do Carmo-Peng [7], Fischer-Colbrie-Schoen [9], and Pogorelov [14]).
 Very recently, the Euclidean mass growth assumption has been shown to be redundant for n = 3 in the work of Chodosh-Li [3], which resolved a long-standing conjecture of Schoen (see also subsequent alternative proofs by the same authors [4] and by Catino-Mastrolia-Roncoroni [2]).
+Such Bernstein theorems imply that, for n = 2, 3, the constant β in Theorem 2 does not depend on Λ .1